rhizomatics/updates2mqtt/docs/configuration/customizing_containers.md

 This can be overridden at container level using using the `updates2mqtt.version_policy` container label or `UPD2MQTT_VERSION_POLICY` environment variable:

-   - `AUTO` - to do the best it can with versions, git repo digests, index digests or config digests
+   - `AUTO` - to do the best it can with versions, git repo digests, timestamps, index digests or config digests
    - `VERSION` - always choose simple version unless version not available
      - Some images use version oddly, where its more of a label applying to multiple releases than a version.
 Also there's guarantee for container images that a human friendly version always points to the same thing.
      - This is useful where you know the image has sensible versions and trust it enough
+   - `TIMESTAMP` - always use the creation timestamp of the image, where its conistent with the digests
    - `DIGEST` - always use the 12-char abbreviated digest, even if version available
    - `VERSION_DIGEST` - use a `version:1234567890ab` style combo of version and digest id where both available